 More than one personality: The experience of having different people living inside you.
 Known as dissociative identity disorder.

 As we discussed before, all these strategies work in pretty much the same way.
-The purpose of the strategies is to avoid the feelings which are attached to the memories of the abuse.
+The purpose of the strategy is to avoid the feelings which are attached to the memories of the abuse.

 Almost all these strategies result in an over-avoidance of fear.
 In one way, the fear of bad feelings is like a phobia.
 Phobias tend to get broader over time.
 For example, a man who is assaulted in a public place first begins avoiding that place, then over time any place where there are people like the ones who assaulted him, then any public place with people, then any place outdoors, and eventually he finds it difficult to leave the house.